pc035860/YCS-cont/README.md

 - Navigate to the chrome://extensions/ page and enable developer mode.
 - Click "Load unpacked" and select the repository folder.

-### Download xpi (Firefox)
+### With .xpi (Firefox)

-- Download the xpi file from the release page.
+- Download the .xpi file from the release page.
-- Open the xpi file with Firefox.
+- Open the .xpi file with Firefox.